Teaching subjects: Guitar, Piano, Bass Guitar, Mandolin, Ukulele, Composition, Musicianship

 If Scott must reschedule or cancel a lesson, that lesson will be rescheduled at no additional cost to student.

-Scott currently offers only online lessons through Zoom, Facetime, Skype and Google Meet.
+Scott offers online lessons through Zoom, Facetime, Skype and Google Meet and will begin offering in-person lessons starting April 1, 2022

 All students must be vaccinated.
 No exceptions